Monk Bretton: History

 Monk Bretton once possessed some of the most historic buildings in the Barnsley area, but these were never preserved.

 The Manor House and several other interesting structures on Cross Street and High Street disappeared in the 1960s.
 Also demolished was Monk Bretton 'Castle', a folly on Burton Bank built by a local priest as a look-out tower or observatory and subsequently used for the lighting of beacons on occasions such as royal events and the end of wars.
 Only Manor Farm remains, and the oldest structure still standing is a 17th-century barn at the junction of Cross Street and Westgate, belonging to the farm.
 The village greatly expanded in the 19th and 20th centuries with the building of new housing estates, so that today Monk Bretton more or less merges into nearby Lundwood, Carlton, Athersley and Smithies.

+Monk Bretton was formerly a township and chapelry in the parish of Roystone, in 1866 Monk Bretton became a separate civil parish, on 1 April 1921 the parish was abolished and merged with Barnsley.
+In 1921 the parish had a population of 5135.
+From 1894 to 1921 Monk Bretton was an urban district that contained the parish.
+It is now in the unparished area of Barnsley.